nb-dev25/todo-application/BRANDING.md

 - ✅ Inputs match design system
 - ✅ Modals use brand colors
 - ✅ Toast notifications with color-coded variants
-- ✅ Floating ADD TODO button with scroll-adaptive positioning
+- ✅ Floating ADD TO-DO button with scroll-adaptive positioning and pop-in animation
 - ✅ Percentage completion indicators on todo cards
 - ✅ Green completion badge at 100% with transparency